Ever get tired of installing and setting up WordPress yet again so you can show a client a theme in development? Why yes, there is an easier way.

 Great work here

-Very insightful post, I am wondering however if this will work for sites using Wordpress as a CMS rather than just themes.
-I want to use Wordpress MU for developing client sites and then exporting them to the client’s server and keeping the original as sort of an archive.
+Very insightful post, I am wondering however if this will work for sites using WordPress as a CMS rather than just themes.
+I want to use WordPress MU for developing client sites and then exporting them to the client’s server and keeping the original as sort of an archive.

 Yep, that’ll work to.
 You may have to export a bit extra out of the db (depending on if you want more than the content) but it’s all the same principle.